johnjosephhorton/exp_mech_cmp/exp_mech_cmp.md

 Subjects
 We would recruit participants to be buyers or sellers, who in turn would log into our site with their oDesk accounts.
 This would generate a small oDesk-based profile.

+## Key Challenges

+1. Statistical power---experimental units are _marketplaces_, not even individual teams.
+Some up-front power calculations will be essential.
+My guess is that on some relatively noisy outcome---like match quality as measured by work product---we will not have much power.
+Imprecisely estimated zeros are death for a project.
+We will have to think about what first order things will be affected meaningfully by randomizing mechanisms and then focus on designs that can best illuminate those effects.
+1. Logistics---running a very large experiment is just logistically challenging in terms of coordinating with workers, sending annoucements, checking the data etc. I would strongly urge us to take it in steps, with many pilots before the "real" experiments begin.
+1. Designing incentives and information structure.
+In my experience, running employer-as-experimenter experiments or experiments where the judgement of the experimenter has some import (e.g., deciding who gets paid) are often dicey.
+We want to avoid situations where their beliefs about us matter.
+1. Running enough iterations so that any game is being played by savvy buyers and sellers who are not longer making mistakes because they do not understand the game.

 ## Tasks
 Buyers and sellers would be pairing up to complete some task.
 The task would, ideally, be something that was (a) a real task in the marketplace (b) has a more-or-less objective measure of quality.
 It should also be monitorable in terms of time spent.